Celebrity Studies: Creation

 The field of "celebrity studies" emerged in academia in the 2000s coinciding with a wave of celebrity in popular culture.
 Due to the recent proliferation of research on celebrity across academic disciplines, a scholarly consensus has emerged about its importance.
 The journal was started by Sean Redmond (University of Victoria) and Su Holmes (University of East Anglia) in 2010 and is published by Routledge.
 Redmond and Holmes are both media studies academics who, in 2006, published a review of recent debates about celebrity.
 Celebrity Studies is the first scholarly journal dedicated to the subject of celebrity.
 It was initially published three times per year.

 In the inaugural issue of the journal, the co-editors noted that celebrity "exists at the core of many of the spaces, experiences and economies of modern life."
-Additionally, they wanted to remind readers that engaging with celebrity requires individuals to "to defamiliarise the everyday" and thereby "make apparent the cultural politics and power relations which sit at the center of 'the taken for granted.'"
+Additionally, they wanted to remind readers that engaging with celebrity requires individuals "to defamiliarise the everyday" and thereby "make apparent the cultural politics and power relations which sit at the center of 'the taken for granted.'"
 Such a task of "uncovering and analyzing the systems and structures" of celebrity lies at the foundation of media, television, and cultural studies, according to the inaugural issue.
 Holmes also told the Times Higher Education that celebrity studies was "more central to understanding the everyday than maths, English or science".